 - Maternal smoking during pregnancy

-- Balloon valvuloplasty —A balloon is inflated in the valve to stretch out the surrounding tissue.
-This may provide temporary relief of symptoms but the valve may become blocked again.
+- Balloon valvuloplasty —A balloon will be passed to the valve and gently inflated.
+It will stretch the tissue around the valve.
+This may only provide temporary relief.
+The valve may become blocked again.

-- Open heart surgery—to repair valves that can not be opened with balloon valvuloplasty
+- Open heart surgery—To repair valves that cannot be opened with less invasive options.

 - Get regular medical care.
 This includes basic checkups and heart tests.

-- Monitor blood pressure at home.
-Inform the doctor if your child seems to be developing high blood pressure .
+- Monitor blood pressure at home—let the doctor know if your child has high blood pressure readings

-- Visit your healthcare provider regularly.
-Prenatal ultrasound and certain genetic tests may detect a heart defect in a growing fetus.
+- Visit your care team throughout the pregnancy.
+Certain tests may show a heart defect in a growing fetus.